Different Colours and Sizes of Poodles

 Poodle - corded c 1907

 Back to 1886, when the Poodle Club of England was formed, it coincided with the Poodle Club of America in that same year.
 Then the modern Poodle went ahead by leaps and bounds.
-At that time England only recognized black Poodles while the Poodle Club of America recognized both black and white Poodles.
+At that time England only recognised black Poodles while the Poodle Club of America recognised both black and white Poodles.

 In 1907 the colours and varieties were born when 'the Points of the Perfect Poodle was published'.
 Here it was written that the Toy (Miniature) variety should 'not exceed 15 inches in height at the shoulder and in all respects should be a miniature of the full-sized dog, with the same points' and the colours 'all black, all white, all red and all blue' were listed.